 Child psychotherapist

-You'll need substantial experience of working with children and adolescents in a social care, health or education setting to work as a child psychotherapist
+To train as a child psychotherapist, you'll need substantial experience working with infants, children or adolescents in a health, social care or education setting

-As a child and adolescent psychotherapist (CAPT), you'll work with children and young people up to the age of 25 who have a range of mental health difficulties, some of which may be severe or long lasting.
-These can include:
+As a child and adolescent psychotherapist (CAPT), you'll work with infants, children and young people up to the age of 25 who are experiencing a range of emotional, behavioural or mental health difficulties, including:

 - depression